 Growth

 Results of the experiment indicated that applications of the different concentration of sure-grow liquid organic fertilizer significantly enhanced the growth parameters of garden egg (Solanum melogena) evaluated.
 At 2WAT, 4WAT, 6WAT and 8WAT, the plant height, and leaf number were significantly impacted or influenced by the application of Sure-grow fertilizer as plots that received different doses of Sure-grow got significantly higher values than the control especially.
 This conforms to Adesida et al. (2020) who reported that Foliar application of liquid poultry manure (organic fertilizer) on the staked cucumber plant increased its vine length, and number of leaves.
 Similarly, Pangaribuan et al. (2019) observed the same result when the leaf number and stem diameter of sweet corn were increased by foliar application of liquid organic fertilizer.
-It is also closely in consonant with El-Bassiony et al., (2010) who reported that foliar spray of humic acid at the concentration of 2g/L increases the number of branches per plant in snap bean.

 The higher values of measured parameters obtained from the study could be attributed to the fact that Sure-grow liquid organic fertilizer, as an organic product, is a growth promoter as it contains organic and amino acid, hormones and vitamins as stated by Kuepper (2003).
 These probably had optimized the plant photosynthetic efficiency as noted by Bhattacharyya et al. (2015) in their study.